cabaletta/baritone/README.md

 Baritone is the pathfinding system used in [Impact](https://impactclient.net/) since 4.4.
 There's a [showcase video](https://www.youtube.com/watch?v=yI8hgW_m6dQ) made by @Adovin#3153 on Baritone's integration into Impact.
 [Here's](https://www.youtube.com/watch?v=StquF69-_wI) a video I made showing off what it can do.

 The easiest way to install Baritone is to install [Impact](https://impactclient.net/), which comes with Baritone.
-The second easiest way (for 1.12.2 only) is to install the v1.2.* forge api jar from [releases](https://github.com/cabaletta/baritone/releases).
+The second easiest way (for 1.12.2 only) is to install the v1.2.* forge API jar from [releases](https://github.com/cabaletta/baritone/releases).
 Otherwise, see [Installation & setup](SETUP.md).
 Once Baritone is installed, look [here](USAGE.md) for instructions on how to use it.

 For 1.14.4, [click here](https://www.dropbox.com/s/rkml3hjokd3qv0m/1.14.4-Baritone.zip?dl=1).
 Or [with optifine](https://github.com/cabaletta/baritone/issues/797).

 This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 and 1.13.2.
 Baritone focuses on reliability and particularly performance (it's over [30x faster](https://github.com/cabaletta/baritone/pull/180#issuecomment-423822928) than MineBot at calculating paths).

-Have committed at least once a day from Aug 1 2018 to Aug 1 2019.
+Have committed at least once a day from Aug 1, 2018, to Aug 1, 2019.

 1Leijurv3DWTrGAfmmiTphjhXLvQiHg7K2